CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-configuration.md

 # Quality Control Configuration

-Here you can check the general settings required for the Quality Test: Document Series Number, Resources, and Items information.
+Here, you can check the general settings required for the Quality Test: Document Series Number, Resources, and Items information.

 ---